Triin Kerge

 Hopscotch

-Voka is tied to my childhood — visits to my great aunt, prefabricated buildings, sandpits, climbing frames, chamomile picking, waffles shaped like walnuts.
+Voka is closely tied to my childhood — visits to my great-aunt, prefabricated apartment blocks, sandpits, climbing frames, chamomile picking, and waffles shaped like walnuts.
 Returning there as an adult, forgotten memories resurfaced at familiar sites, each visit unearthing something new.

-The clay sculptures recall playing at the beach, where raw, unyielding clay slowly softened with touch, only to harden and crumble again — much like memory itself.
+The clay sculptures recall playing at the beach, where raw, unyielding clay slowly softened through touch, only to harden and crumble again — much like memory itself.

 Picture